tobeybill/TISATAFL/report/Report.md

 | Medium  | 0.005446  |
 | Large   | -0.226134 |

-We found that there was very strong correlation between CEO overpayment and firm performance for small firms, and an equally as strong negative correlation for the larger firms.
+There is a very strong correlation between CEO overpayment and firm performance for small firms, and an equally as strong negative correlation for the larger firms.
 For those in the mid-size, there wasn't much change.

 |Firm Size|Correlation|
 |---------|-----------|